direct-assemblee/DirectAssemblee-Android/README.md

 ### Development

-The development API, which isn't available because the Direct Assemblée teams uses it as sandbox.
+The development API isn't available because the Direct Assemblée teams uses it as sandbox.
 You can setup our API on your computer from Github projects [API](https://github.com/direct-assemblee/DirectAssemblee-api) and [Scraper](https://github.com/direct-assemblee/DirectAssemblee-scraper).

 If you run API on your computer, you have to specify its URL in the `app/src/build.gradle` file.